zaidhafeeez/open_wiki/wiki_articles/articles_Articles_with_example_Python_programming_language_code/Shamir_s_secret_sharing.md

 # Shamir's secret sharing

-## Article Metadata
+## Metadata

-- **Last Updated:** 2024-12-15T04:48:07.406888+00:00
+- **Last Updated:** 2024-12-13 22:35:25 UTC
 - **Original Article:** [Shamir's secret sharing](https://en.wikipedia.org/wiki/Shamir%27s_secret_sharing)
 - **Language:** en
 - **Page ID:** 10948177

 ## Summary
 Shamir's secret sharing (SSS) is an efficient secret sharing algorithm for distributing private information (the "secret") among a group.
 The secret cannot be revealed unless a quorum of the group acts together to pool their knowledge.
 To achieve this, the secret is mathematically divided into parts (the "shares") from which the secret can be reassembled only when a sufficient number of shares are combined.
-SSS has the property of information-theoretic security, meaning that even if an attacker
+SSS has the property of information-theoretic security, meaning that even if an attacker steals some shares, it is impossible for the attacker to reconstruct the secret unless they have stolen the quorum number of shares.
+Shamir's secret sharing is used in some applications to share the access keys to a master secret.

 ## Categories
+This article belongs to the following categories:

 - Category:Articles with example Python (programming language) code
 - Category:Articles with short description